Mattix23/dsa_practice/algorithmic-problem-solving-1.md

 Summary:
 The problem is asking to find a single integer in an array, where the array includes integers that can appear more than once.
 The output of this problem is the integer that appears once.

+Example:
+Input/Outputs of this problem would include something like [1,1,2,3,3] where the desired integer on this input would be "2" since that is the only integer to appear once.
+Some edge cases in this can be an empty list, where it should return false or None since the result is intended to be an integer.
+Another example can be a list where all numbers appear once, or all numbers appear multiple times.
+[1,2,3] or [1,1,2,2,3,3] in this case, the first output should return all the list, since each one is shown once and the second list would return none.